 Now that you have a better understanding of what a feedback sandwich is, let’s go over an example of what one may sound like.

 Let’s say a meeting where a slide deck was presented has just come to a close.
-Here is a feedback sandwich of what a manager may say to one of their direct reports who was presenting some in-depth, but a little boring, slides.
+Here is a compliment sandwich of what a manager may say to one of their direct reports who was presenting some in-depth, but a little boring, slides.

 “Great job presenting today!
 I thought the content you went over was in-depth and you had great examples to back up your points.
 However, I thought your slides could use some improvement.
 Next time, try using the branded slide deck the design team created to give the slides a personal and more engaging touch.
 Again, overall really fantastic job.
 Once you improve on slide design I think the audience will be more engaged.”